Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Introduction

 In this paper, we therefore evaluate the leading two-loop contributions to the di-photon decay width of the Higgs boson in the IDM.
-We employ the Higgs low-energy theorem (LET)~\cite{Shifman:1979eb, Kniehl:1995tn} for the calculation of the leading two-loop corrections.
+We employ the Higgs low-energy theorem (LET)~\cite{Ellis:1975ap, Shifman:1979eb, Kniehl:1995tn} for the calculation of the leading two-loop corrections.
 Following this theorem, an effective Higgs-photon coupling is obtained from the photon self-energy by taking a Higgs-field derivative.
-For simplicity, we work in the gauge-less limit (see $e.g.$ Ref.~\cite{Hessenberger:2016atw}), where the gauge couplings are taken to be zero while keeping their ratio, related to the weak mixing angle, fixed.
-We have included in our calculation purely scalar genuine two-loop corrections involving inert scalars, as well as external-leg contributions involving both the inert scalars and fermions are included, and we have employed an on-shell renormalization scheme --- see in particular Refs.~\cite{Kanemura:2016sos,Braathen:2019pxr,Braathen:2019zoh}.
-We investigate our results numerically in two scenarios of the IDM: one with a light DM candidate, and another with all additional scalars heavy.
+Because we are investigating BSM effects related to (potentially large) scalar quartic couplings, we perform an expansion in powers of the comparatively much smaller EW gauge couplings, and retain only the leading terms of this expansion.
+At the same time, the ratio of the two EW gauge couplings, related to the weak mixing angle, is kept fixed (see $e.g.$ Ref.~\cite{Hessenberger:2016atw}).
+We have included in our calculation two-loop corrections involving inert scalars, as well as external-leg contributions involving the inert scalars, gauge bosons, and fermions are included.
+We have employed an on-shell renormalization scheme --- see in particular Refs.~\cite{Kanemura:2016sos,Braathen:2019pxr,Braathen:2019zoh}.
+Recently, leading two-loop corrections to the Higgs di-photon decay have also been investigated in a scenario of the 2HDM with alignment in the Higgs sector~\cite{Degrassi:2023eii} and in a real triplet model~\cite{Degrassi:2024qsf}.
+In contrast to these articles, we consider here a new and different model --- namely the IDM --- and we consider our results in light of DM phenomenology.
+Specifically, we investigate our results numerically in two scenarios of the IDM: one with a light DM candidate, and another with all additional scalars heavy.
 In both cases, we find that the inclusion of two-loop corrections qualitatively modifies the behavior of the decay width, compared with the one-loop order, and that they increase the deviation from the SM.
+We also study the correlation between the Higgs partial decay width to two photons and the trilinear Higgs coupling, and how this is modified by the inclusion of two-loop corrections to both quantities.
+Our work can furthermore be distinguished by the computational techniques that we employ: indeed, we perform our calculations using the background field method as well as the pinch technique, while Refs.~\cite{Degrassi:2023eii,Degrassi:2024qsf} employ the unitary gauge.